Infomechanics of Independent and Identically Distributed Particles: Ideal gas in a container

 Fig. \ref{fig:approx} shows the approximation (\ref{secondappr}) and the numerical evaluation of the entropy $3H_{\cal L}$ of one particle in three dimensions.
 The energy/temperature term $ \beta \mu_{\cal E}$ is reported in Fig. \ref{fig:hyp}.
 At $T=1$ Kelvin this term is approximately equal to 2.37, which corresponds to the following expected energy per dimension Since the mean value of the energy per degree of freedom is lower bounded by $\epsilon(1)$ and since the lower bound is virtually reached at 1 Kelvin, at temperature below 1 Kelvin the energy/temperature term $\beta \mu_{\cal E}$ is forced to grow hyperbolically.
 In passing, we observe that the energy/temperature term $\beta \mu_{\cal E}$ strongly resembles a hyperbole in the entire range of temperature.
 The heuristic hyperbolic fit is the dash-dotted line in Fig. \ref{fig:hyp}.
 At high-temperature, the energy/temperature term reaches the horizontal asymptote of the hyperbole, that, as predicted by the high temperature approximation, is equal to $0.5$.
 However, in the transition region, say $0.3 < T <3$, the approximation error is appreciable.
 For instance, for $T=1$ the numerical calculation gives $\beta \mu_{\cal E}=2.37$, while the heuristic hyperbolic fit (\ref{hyfit}) gives $\beta \mu_{\cal E}=2.86$.

 Figs. \ref{fig:piab30} and \ref{fig:corr30} report the results obtained numerically for $N=30$ three-dimensional particles.
-Fig. \ref{fig:piab30} shows that the entropy of indexed particles and, consequently, the entropy of non indexed particles, which must be between zero and the entropy of indexed particles, drops virtually to zero at the ''cutoff'' temperature of 1 Kelvin, where the entropy of the 30 three dimensional indexed particles is 0.62 (0.62/90 per degree of freedom), while the entropy of the non-indexed particles is 0.53.
+The number of energy levels considered in the triple sum of equation (\ref{3dexact}) is 15, which generates $15^3$ terms of the triple sum, but we have verified that also only 5 terms do virtually not impact graphs.
+Fig. \ref{fig:piab30} shows that the entropy of indexed particles and, consequently, the entropy of non indexed particles, which must be between zero and the entropy of indexed particles, drops virtually to zero at the ''cutoff'' temperature of about 1.3 Kelvin, where the entropy of the 30 three-dimensional indexed particles is 1.44 (1.44/90 per degree of freedom), while the entropy of the non-indexed particles is 1.18.
 A so low value of entropy is compatible with the fact, already pointed out, that the expected energy per particle is close to that of the ground state, meaning that particles are with high probability in the ground state.
 Fig. \ref{fig:corr30} reports the relative quantum correction, that is versus temperature.
 The graph shows that, for temperature below 1 Kelvin, the numerator of the above relative quantum correction is virtually equal to the denominator, hence that the third term of (\ref{3dexact}) completely compensates the term $-\log(N!)$, preventing negative values of the entropy.
-As expected, the relative quantum correction tends to zero at high temperature, but at $100$ Kelvin it is still appreciably above zero, in fact the entropy of non-indexed particles is still appreciably above the Sackur-Tetrode entropy, see Fig. \ref{fig:piab30}.
-Even at $2000$ Kelvin, more three decades above the cutoff temperature, with the parameters used in this example the quantum correction is still about $0.1$ times its maximum value.
+As expected, the quantum correction tends quickly to zero at high temperature.
+At $10$ Kelvin it is still appreciably above zero, but at $100$ Kelvin it becomes negligible.